RobertSzkutak/jsPDF/README.md

 ## MarkLogic Edition Credits

-Kevin Ford for extinsively refactoring my first attempt at this project.
+Kevin Ford for extensively refactoring my first attempt at this project.

 Paxton Hare for making code recommendations.